chinguunLex/micro-frontend/README.md

 # Host
 #### localhost:3000
-  The host app is __not__ using create-react-app and instead has taking the approach of manually setting up the react project and configuring the webpack configs.
+  The host app is __not__ using create-react-app and instead has taken the approach of manually setting up the react project and configuring the webpack configs.

 # Remote